-Table 1: Summary of NWMS
+Table 1: Summary of NW

-I able 1 : Summary of NWMS Goals Description Targets (2020) Goal Promote waste minimisation, re-use, 25% of recyclables diverted from landfill sites for re- 1: recycling and recovery of waste. use, recycling or recovery.
+Goals Description Targets (2020) Promote waste minimisation, re-use, 25% of recyclables diverted from landfill sites for re- 1: recycling and recovery of waste. use, recycling or recovery.
 All metropolitan municipalities, secondary cities and large towns have initiated separation at source programmes.
 Achievement of waste reduction and recycling targets set in Industrial Waste Management Plans for paper and packaging, pesticides, lighting (CFLs) and tyres industries.
-Goal Ensure the effective and efficient delivery 95% of urban households and 75% of rural households have access to adequate levels of waste collection services.
+Goal 95% of urban households and 75% of rural households 2: of waste services. have access to adequate levels of waste collection services.
 80% of waste disposal sites have permits.
 Goal 69 000 new jobs created in the waste sector 3: to the green economy.
-2 600 additional SMEs and cooperatives participating in waste service delivery and recycling 80% of municipalities running local awareness campaigns.
+2 600 additional SMEs and cooperatives participating in waste service delivery and recycling Goal Ensure that people are aware of the 80% of municipalities running local awareness 4: impact of waste on their health, well- campaigns. being and the environment.
 80% of schools implementing waste awareness programmes.
-All municipalities have integrated their IWMPs with their 5: IDPs, and have met the targets set in IWMPs.
-All waste management facilities required to report to SAWIS have waste quantification systems that report Cool information to WIS.
-All municipalities that provide waste services have conducted full-cost accounting for waste services and О. have implemented cost reflective tariffs.
-Goal Assessment complete for 80% of sites reported to the 7: contaminated land register. ' - Remediation plans approved for 50% of confirmed contaminated sites.
-Goal 50% increase in the number of successful enforcement • actions against non-compliant activities.
-800 EMIs appointed in the three spheres of government to enforce the Waste Act. • .=
+Goal Achieve integrated waste management All municipalities have integrated their IWMPs with their 5: planning.
+IDPs, and have met the targets set in IWMPs. pixining.
+All waste management facilities required to report to SAWIS have waste quantification systems that report information to WIS.
+Goal Ensure sound budgeting and financial All municipalities that provide waste services have 6: management for waste services. conducted full-cost accounting for waste services and have implemented cost reflective tariffs.
+Provide measures to remediate Assessment complete for 80% of sites reported to the 7: contaminated land. contaminated land register.
+Remediation plans approved for 50% of confirmed contaminated sites.
+Goal 50% increase in the number of successful enforcement 8: enforcement of the Waste Act. actions against non-compliant activities.
+800 EMIs appointed in the three spheres of government to enforce the Waste Act.